Eric-Ranger/SQL_Query_Analysis/README.md

 | Confidential Filing Search.sql | Text pattern search across filings; intended for full‑text or LIKE scans. |
 | County Data Pull.sql | Aggregations by county/FIPS with rollups. |
 | Dumby variables on multiple categories.sql | One‑hot/dummy‑variable expansion for multi‑category fields. |

-> Heads‑up: I couldn’t programmatically fetch file **contents** from GitHub in this environment, so the SQL files in `/src` are **placeholders** with headers.
-Paste your actual query text into each file (same filenames).

 ## Conventions
 - Keywords UPPERCASE, identifiers `snake_case` or `CamelCase` (pick one).